cudmore/cudmore.github.io/_posts/2017-11-22-raspian-stretch.md

 ### 1.1) Download image

- [Download][downloadraspian] an image of the Raspian operating system.
+ [Download][downloadraspian] an image of the Raspian Stretch operating system.
 You want to 'Download ZIP' for 'Raspian Stretch Lite'.
+Raspian Stretch can be used on Pi computers up to and including verison 3.
+Stretch **will not work** on a Raspberry 4.
+A recipe for Raspberry 4 is coming soon.

+ - As of Dec 9, 2019 the Stretch image can be downloaded from: http://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2019-04-09/2019-04-08-raspbian-stretch-lite.zip
  - As of Nov 16, 2017 the image was named `2017-09-07-raspbian-stretch-lite`.
  - As of April 19, 2018 the image was named `2018-04-18-raspbian-stretch-lite`.
  - As of Oct 17, 2018 the image was named `2018-10-09-raspbian-stretch-lite`.